The Personals (1982 film): Plot

-Bill Henrikson (Bill Schoppert), a magazine publisher in Minneapolis, places a personal advertisement after his wife Jennifer leaves him for another man.
-His married friend Paul (Paul Eiding) persuades the reluctant Bill to submit an ad in The Twin Cities Reader describing himself as a "SWM, 32" interested in Picasso and chicken Kiev.
+Bill Henrikson, a magazine publisher in Minneapolis, places a personal advertisement after his wife Jennifer leaves him for another man.
+His married friend Paul persuades the reluctant Bill to submit an ad in The Twin Cities Reader describing himself as a "SWM, 32" interested in Picasso and chicken Kiev.

 Bill receives multiple responses and begins dating.
-His first date with Shelly (Victoria Dakil), a single mother, ends early when her candid discussion of divorce and children, combined with spilled wine and direct advances, makes him uncomfortable.
+His first date with Shelly, a single mother, ends early when her candid discussion of divorce and children, combined with spilled wine and direct advances, makes him uncomfortable.

-Encouraged by Paul, Bill corresponds with Adrian (Karen Landry), a psychologist.
+Encouraged by Paul, Bill corresponds with Adrienne, a psychologist.
 After meeting at a professional party, they begin dating and spend time roller-skating around Minneapolis lakes while sharing details about their families and relationships.

-Adrian reveals she is married to David but claims their marriage is failing.
+Adrienne reveals she is married to David but claims their marriage is failing.
 She continues living with David while pursuing her relationship with Bill.
 Their affair intensifies until David confronts them at the Minneapolis Institute of Art, demanding to know the nature of their relationship.
-After a physical argument, Adrian leaves with David, ending the affair.
+After a physical argument, Adrienne leaves with David, ending the affair.

 Bill confides his fears about repeating patterns of heartbreak to Paul, who reassures him that dating is a learning process and encourages him not to lose hope of finding love.